Trump erupts as Biden closes in on US presidency

 "If you count the legal votes, I easily win," he claimed.
 "They're trying to rig an election.
 And we can't let that happen."

-Beyond the rhetoric, Trump's complaints were specifically targeting the integrity of the huge number of ballots mailed in, rather than cast in person on Election Day.
+His rhetoric came as his campaign aggressively challenged the integrity of the huge number of ballots mailed in rather than cast in person on Election Day.

-The big shift to postal ballots this year reflected the desire of voters to avoid risking exposure to Covid-19 in crowded polling stations during a pandemic that has already killed more than 230,000 Americans.
+The big shift to postal ballots this year reflected the desire of voters to avoid risking exposure to Covid-19 in crowded polling stations during a pandemic that has already killed 235,000 Americans.

-However, because Trump often denied the seriousness of the virus and told his supporters not to support mail-in ballots, far fewer Republicans took advantage of the option, compared to Democrats.
+Mail-in ballots have tilted heavily to Democrats.
+In the crucial state of Pennsylvania, the Trump campaign moved to stop the counting of votes, which authorities were forbidden from processing before Election Day.

-Several major US television networks cut away from live coverage of Trump's event soon after it started, with MSNBC citing the need to correct false claims by the president.
+Several major US television networks cut away from live coverage of Trump's event over concerns of disinformation and there were signs of cracks in support within his Republican Party.

-Trump's rant came as returns from still undeclared states around the country showed Biden trending toward victory.
+Representative Will Hurd called Trump's call to stop vote-counting "dangerous and wrong," while Rupert Murdoch's long supportive New York Post called Trump's allegations "baseless."

+But prominent Republicans rallied behind Trump and signalled that they could challenge the legitimacy of results if the president loses.

 Biden, who has promised to heal a country bruised by Trump's extraordinarily polarizing four years in power, appealed for "people to stay calm."

+"We have no doubt that when the count is finished, Senator (Kamala) Harris and I will be declared the winners," he said in comments to reporters in his hometown of Wilmington, Delaware.

-"The process is working," he said in Wilmington.
+"The process is working," he said.
 "The count is being completed.
 And we will know soon."

-In Georgia, a generally Republican state, Trump had a razor thin and steadily slipping lead of less than 3,500 votes.
-With 98 percent of ballots already counted, the president and Biden were headed to a photo finish.
+In Georgia, a generally Republican state, Biden pulled ahead with a lead of 917 votes, CNN, Fox News and the New York Times reported.

+If Trump loses Georgia, he can not win a majority of electoral college seats.

-But the biggest piece of the puzzle was Pennsylvania, where Trump's early lead was again steadily draining away, as election officials homed in on processing mail-in ballots, which are more typically cast by Biden supporters.
+The biggest piece of the puzzle is Pennsylvania, where Trump's early lead continued to steadily draining away.

+The Democratic hopeful currently is projected to have 253 of the 538 electoral college votes divvied up between the country's 50 states.

 If Biden took Pennsylvania, he would grab 20 more electoral college votes, thereby instantly topping the necessary 270 for overall victory.

-But Trump's overwhelming focus was on claiming, without evidence, that he was a victim of mass fraud.

-Trump prematurely declared victory Wednesday and threatened to seek Supreme Court intervention to stop vote-counting but it has continued nonetheless.

-Since then, his team fanned out across the battleground states challenging the results in court and staging a series of press conferences where supporters lodged allegations of irregularities.
+Trump's team fanned out across the battleground states challenging the results in court and his supporters converged outside election offices in several cities.

-"STOP THE COUNT!"
-Trump tweeted earlier Thursday, referring to his unsupported claim that the mail-in ballots in particular are fraudulent.
+Outside an election office in Arizona's capital Phoenix, far-right conspiracy theorist Alex Jones roused a heavily armed crowd, shouting on a megaphone about Trump's supposed enemies: "They will be destroyed because America is rising."

+In Las Vegas, Trump backers wearing red "Make America Great Again" hats demanded to see ballots being processed.

+Brando Madrigal said he wanted to verify that the votes are "not coming from the people who died with Covid, people who are out of state, people who don't have the ability to vote because they don't have the papers."

-But while Trump was demanding that counting be halted in Georgia and Pennsylvania -- where he is leading -- his supporters and campaign insisted that it continue in Arizona and Nevada, where he is trailing.
+But while Trump was demanding that counting be halted in Georgia and Pennsylvania -- where his lead is narrowing -- his supporters and campaign insisted that it continue in Arizona and Nevada, where he is trailing.

-The campaign has announced lawsuits in Georgia, Nevada and Pennsylvania and Michigan -- where it has already been dismissed -- as well as demanding a recount in Wisconsin, where Biden won by just 20,000 votes.

 Bob Bauer, a lawyer for the Biden campaign, dismissed the slew of lawsuits as "meritless."